anuj-agrawal-0705/Book-Tickets-APIs/README.md

 npm install
 ```

-2. Setup environment variables in .env file in the root
+2. Setup environment variables in dev.env file in the

+>/src/config

   ```bash
 PORT=5000